Susma261/QA-Bot/README.md

 Enter your question related to the document in the text input field.
 Click the submit button to see the generated answer and retrieved segments.

+## Conclusion
+The development of the RAG-based QA bot and its interactive interface successfully addresses the need for a system that can efficiently retrieve and generate answers from documents.
+By leveraging Pinecone for storage and Cohere for generation, the bot offers coherent, contextually relevant responses.
+The interactive interface enhances user experience by allowing document uploads and real-time queries.
+This project demonstrates the potential of combining retrieval and generation techniques in AI-powered applications.